 During the routine maintenance work, the Contractor would be the primary actor; ensuring compliance of works with the different items specified in the management plans.
 Accordingly, the Contractor will be supervised by several entities appointed by CDR (executor of REP on behalf of MoWPT) through weekly and/or monthly reports (sent by the Contractor) and site visits, ensuring and enforcing mitigation measures.
-In order to achieve proper management and monitoring, a clear, functional institutional structure was defined (refer to Figure 6-1).
+In order to achieve proper management and monitoring, a clear, functional institutional structure was defined (refer to Figure 3).

-The project will be monitored by CDR Project Implementation Unit (PIU) dedicated to REP, which includes social, environmental, and H&S specialists through the assigned Supervising Consultant who will directly oversee the Contractor and report to the PIU.
-More specifically, PIU will be responsible for providing the overall plan direction and validation of management plans and monitoring of compliance and progress reporting to the WB.
-The assigned Supervising Consultant will be in charge of ensuring sound application of the ESMP and report to PIU.
-Accordingly, in practice the Supervising Consultant will have to appoint qualified experts to directly supervise and guide the Contractor team and ensure project compliance.
-Finally, the main concerned municipalities will be involved in managing and communicating citizen's potential complaints to the CDR (PIU).
+More specifically, the project will undergo monitoring by the CDR Project Implementation Unit (PIU) exclusively dedicated to the REP. This unit comprises specialists in social, environmental, and health and safety (H&S) aspects.
+Oversight of the Contractor will be directly handled by the assigned Supervising Consultant, who will, in turn, report to the PIU.
+This setup ensures the effective implementation of the ESMP, with the Supervising Consultant responsible for overseeing the Contractor team and ensuring project compliance.
+The PIU, reporting to the World Bank (WB), adds an additional layer of oversight.
+Finally, the main concerned municipalities will be involved in managing and communicating citizen's potential complaints to the CDR (PIU)